Office of General Counsel, Special Education Mediation Program

 Special Education Dispute Resolution Frequently Asked Questions

 TEA designed the Special Education Dispute Resolution Handbook to assist parents, school officials, and other interested parties in understanding TEA's special education dispute resolution system.
 The handbook contains information about the mediation program including frequently asked questions.
 It is not intended to be legal advice.
 If you need legal advice about a special education matter you may contact a private attorney.
 TEA cannot provide legal advice.
-The Special Education Dispute Resolution Handbook is also available in Spanish.
+The Special Education Dispute Resolution Handbook is also available in Spanish, Chinese, Vietnamese, and Arabic.

 Special Education Dispute Resolution Comparison of Services

 TEA created a quick-reference document that provides parents and school districts with an overview of the options available for resolving disputes arising under federal and state special education law.
 It is not intended to interpret, modify, or replace any procedural safeguards provided by, or requirements of, federal or state law.
 The Special Education Dispute Resolution Comparison of Services Chart is also available in Spanish.

 The special education mediators provide this special education mediation survey to parties following the completion of the mediation process.

 Mediation Request Form

 A mediation request must be sent in writing to TEA by e-mail, mail, fax or hand delivery.
 TEA designed a model special education mediation request form.
 You are not required to use the model form, but TEA encourages its use.
 The mediation request must be e-mailed, mailed, hand-delivered or faxed to TEA.
 Although not required, TEA recommends that the requester also provide a copy to the other party.
 The special education mediation request form is also available in Spanish.

 The information below may also be helpful to you:

 The National Center on Dispute Resolution in Special Education (CADRE) provides information about special education mediation and other dispute resolution processes.